moondance-labs/tanssi-docs/builders/interact/substrate-api/sidecar-api.md

 ## Monitor Token Balance Transfers {: #monitor-transfers }

 The following code samples will demonstrate how to listen to both native token transfers, sent via Substrate or Ethereum API, and ERC-20 token transfers sent via the Ethereum API, using Substrate API Sidecar.
-Transfers via the Ethereum API are only applicable to EVM Appchains.
+Transfers via the Ethereum API are only applicable to Tanssi EVM Appchains.

 ### Native Token Transfers { #native-token-transfers }

-Both Tanssi, non-EVM Appchains and EVM Appchains can perform Substrate-based native token balance transfers.
+Both Tanssi non-EVM Appchains and EVM Appchains can perform Substrate-based native token balance transfers.

 The following code snippet uses the Axios HTTP client to query the Sidecar endpoint [`/blocks/head`](https://paritytech.github.io/substrate-api-sidecar/dist/){target=\_blank} for the latest finalized block, and then decodes the block for the `from`, `to`, `value`, `tx hash` and `transaction status` of native token transfers at both the EVM and Substrate API level.